Release agent

 A release agent (also mold release agent, release coating, or mold release coating) is a chemical used to prevent other materials from bonding to surfaces.
-It can provide a solution in processes involving mold release, die-cast release, plastic release, adhesive release, and tire and web release.
+Release agents aid in processes involving mold release, die-cast release, plastic release, adhesive release, and tire and web release.
+Release agents are one of many additives used in the production of plastics.

-Release agents provide the critical barrier between a molding surface and the substrate, facilitating separation of the cured part from the mold.
-Without such a barrier in place, the substrate would become fused to the mold surface, resulting in difficult clean-up and dramatic loss in production efficiency.
+Release agents provide a barrier between a molding surface and the substrate, facilitating separation of the cured part from the mold.
+Without such a barrier, the substrate would become fused to the mold surface, resulting in difficult clean-up and dramatic loss in production efficiency.
 Even when a release agent is used, factors such as irregular applications or improper release agent choice may have a dramatic effect on the quality and consistency of the finished product.
 Many kinds of release agents are used.
 They are waxes, fatty ester, silicones, and metallic soaps.

 Functionality

 Cosolvent

 Volatile organic compound (VOC) reduction along with the elimination of health and safety concerns surrounding solvent-based release agents were primary drivers in the development of cosolvent mold release.
 Cosolvent based release agents combine the benefits of a solvent based system and the safety of water-based release agents.